EGA-archive/beacon2-ri-tools-v2/README.md

 docker compose up -d --build
 ```

+At the first build, the files needed for refgenDetector will be downloaded in a volume located at a new refgen-data folder.
+Beware you will need some disk space at your local system (approximately 100 files of around 100 MB per file).

 Once the container is up and running you can start using beacon ri tools v2, congratulations!

 ## Instruction manual